stuartc45/startup/notes.md

 My IP address is: 54.81.96.130
 Launching my AMI I initially put it on a private subnet.
 Even though it had a public IP address and the security group was right, I wasn't able to connect to it.

+Once you decide your startup name, go to route 53 on AWS and purchase the domain name. .link and .click are cheaper.
+Then go into Hosted Zones.
+Configure the A record to be your IP address, put it in the value when you edit the record.
+It will send an email when you buy the domain name, make sure to confirm the email.

 ## Caddy